 1. Pantheon: This ancient temple, now a church, is renowned for its perfect proportions and its oculus, an opening in the dome that shines light inside the interior beautifully.
 You will have to cover your shoulders for this one!
 You can also book a guided Pantheon tour.

 3. Piazza Navona: Known for its baroque architecture, street artists, and cafes, Piazza Navona is a charming place to relax and soak in the atmosphere of Rome.
-This is a great lunch and dinner spot!
+This is a good spot to relish some gelato!

 4. Spanish Steps: A great spot for people-watching, the Spanish Steps are a famous meeting place and lead to the Trinità dei Monti church (a must-see).

 No trip to Rome is complete without stuffing your face full of Italian food.
-Try dishes like Carbonara, Cacio e Pepe, and authentic gelato.
+Try dishes like Carbonara, Cacio e Pepe, and Carciofi alla Giudia.
 Don’t worry, you can walk it off after!

 Day 2: Explore the Vatican